pret/pokeemerald/README.md

 * GSC-style window lights.
 * WIP interframe-blended lamp lights at night, i.e in Rustboro.
 * HGSS-style alpha-blended shadows for object events.

+Additional branches  to mention:

+* `followers-expanded-id` - like `followers`, but includes backwards-compatible 16-bit graphics IDs for object events.
+* `lighting-expanded-id` - like the above but for `lighting`.

 To set up the repository, see [INSTALL.md](INSTALL.md).